- Get Involved

 Here are just a few of our recent fundraisers:

-Kyle and Luke are walking from Ipswich to Pegasus Bridge in France!
+Kyle and Luke successfully walked from Ipswich to Pegasus Bridge in France!

-Kyle and Luke are raising funds for Walking With The Wounded by walking 286 miles from Ipswich in Suffolk to Pegasus Bridge in France.
-They will also be carrying 55lb bergens.
+Kyle and Luke raised vital funds for Walking With The Wounded by walking 286 miles from Ipswich in Suffolk to Pegasus Bridge in France.
+They also carried55lb bergens.
 (You may remember Kyle from when he ran from Warrington to Ipswich in just 5 days last year!)
 Find out more and support Kyle on his Just Giving page.

 Chapel Street by Sheila Brady